RadoslavBukov/Servicebook/README.md

 ## Project Requrements:
 Your Web application should use the following technologies, frameworks, and development techniques:
 ### General:
-1	The application must be implemented using Django Framework
+*	The application must be implemented using Django Framework
-  -	The application must have at least 10 web pages:
+  *	The application must have at least 10 web pages:
-    -	Can be created using function-based views or/and class based-views;
+    *	Can be created using function-based views or/and class based-views;
-    -	At least 5 of them must be class-based views.
+    * At least 5 of them must be class-based views.
-  -	The application must have at least 5 independent models (models created by extending, inheritance, and one-to-one relation is considered one model).
+  *	The application must have at least 5 independent models (models created by extending, inheritance, and one-to-one relation is considered one model).
-  -	The application must have at least 5 forms.
+  *	The application must have at least 5 forms.
-  -	The application must have at least 5 templates.
+  *	The application must have at least 5 templates.

-•	Use PostgreSQL as a Database Service o	Optionally, you can use multiple storages (including PostgreSQL), e.g., files, other Web services, databases (e.g., MySQL/MariaDB/Oracle / etc.)
+2. Use PostgreSQL as a Database Service
+  -	Optionally, you can use multiple storages (including PostgreSQL), e.g., files, other Web services, databases (e.g., MySQL/MariaDB/Oracle / etc.)

 •	Use Django Template Engine or make the Front-End using JavaScript.
 •	Templates (your views must return HTML files) - the same template could be re-used/ used multiple times (with the according to adjustments, if such needed).